enricopolanski/functional-programming/README.md

 }
 ```

-As a consequence we can see that reducers allow a monoid instance:
+As a consequence we can see that reducers admit a monoid instance:

 ```ts
 type Reducer<S, A> = (a: A) => (s: S) => S